 Contracts is a first-year course in common law jurisdictions around the world.
-Professor Russell teaches Contracts at the University of Denver Sturm College of Law and, during 2012-13, at the National University of Ireland, Maynooth, where the course meets twice weekly for 50 minutes per session.
+Professor Russell teaches Contracts at the University of Denver Sturm College of Law.
+During 2012-13, he taught Contracts at the National University of Ireland, Maynooth..

 A contract is an exchange relationship that is voluntary--more or less.
 The typical pattern is that one person (or company) sells goods or services to another person (or company) for money.
 For the most part, Contracts students examine what happens after something goes wrong with this transaction.

 Contracts is a required course in the United States and Ireland--as well as in Canada, the United Kingdom, and Australia--because the concepts and methods are fundamental to being able to approach law as a lawyer.
 In this respect, the course is like an introductory course in a foreign language.
 If you can't talk contracts, you can't talk like a lawyer.
 Conversely, when you know the language, you can converse with lawyers in common law countries around the globe.

 The course emphasizes the empirical and sociological realities of both business and the system of civil justice.
 In order to explain and defend the legal systems, students must learn what actually happens in the legal system.